VirgilSecurity/awesome-virgil/docs/cli.rst

   dir /B | findstr /R /C:"virgil-cli-*"

 ============
-Using Virgil CLI with committing to services
+Example: Virgil CLI with committing to services
 ============

+.. note:: Virgil provides all necessary services for managing and performing operations with your keys.
+We recommend using Virgil Services to store your keys.

 Let's create two users Alice and Bob and demonstrate the communication between them.